|Vintage Pulp||May 26 2015|

 Thank you NelC.
 Your excellent explanation is more than we could have reasonably hoped for.
 Mystery solved, again.

 Above, a poster for Yoshio Inoue’s Kawaii Akuma: Iimono ageru, aka Just for You, starring Mari Atsumi and Keiko Takahashi.
-Atsumi became a major star in Japanese cinema, appearing mainly in Daiei Studios productions, and later transitioning into television and pop music.
+Atsumi became a major star in Japanese cinema, appearing mainly in Daiei Film Co. productions, and later transitioning into television and pop music.
 We have more Atsumi here and here, and we'll feature her again later.
-Kawaii Akuma: Iimono ageru premiered in Japan yesterday in 1970.
+Kawaii Akuma: Iimono ageru premiered in Japan today in 1970.